tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

   AEAD-Protected Chunk (..),
 }
 ~~~
-{: #fig-enc-response title="Streamed Encapsulated Response Format"}
+{: #fig-enc-response title="Chunked Encapsulated Response Format"}

 # Encapsulation of Chunks

-The encapsulation of streamed Oblivious HTTP requests and responses uses
+The encapsulation of chunked Oblivious HTTP requests and responses uses
-the same approach as the non-streamed variant, with the difference that
+the same approach as the non-chunked variant, with the difference that
 the body of requests and responses are sealed and opened in chunks, instead
 of as a whole.